Eric Musselman: Sacramento Kings (2006–2007)

 On June 2, 2006, Musselman was named head coach of the Sacramento Kings, replacing Rick Adelman.
 Four months into the job, on October 21, 2006, Musselman was cited for DUI in Sacramento.
 At the time, Musselman said, "Alcohol has never been a big part of my life.
 I don't allow it in my house.
 My sons have never seen me take a sip of anything."
 According to Ailine Voisin, a sports columnist for The Sacramento Bee, "[Musselman] drinks so infrequently, in fact, that he can count the number of beers he consumes per month."

 In the first month of the season (November 2006) with Musselman at the helm, the Kings went 8–5.
 But the team slumped in December and January, posting a 10–21 record before going 7–6 in February 2007.
 The Kings finished 33–49 on the season.

 Musselman was fired by Sacramento President of Basketball Operations Geoff Petrie on April 20, 2007.

-Musselman's .402 winning percentage with Sacramento ranks fourth all-time among Kings coaches, behind Rick Adelman (.633), Reggie Theus (.415) and Garry St. Jean (.403).